 The Wolf Advisory committee under Governor Scott Walker, and now under Governor Evers blocks pro-wolf or scientists outside of the DNR from participating.
 The DNR’s own study shows very large support for the wolf population statewide at it’s current population and majority support in wolf country.All citizens should have a say and not just special interest lobbying groups and conservative think tanks that wish to have the species removed from the landscape entirely so they can exploit Wisconsin.

-Mary Anderson, a Washburn County farmer, stated that she has to work a full time job in addition to running her farm.
+Mary Anderson, a Washburn County farmer, and forest technician with the Department of Agriculture stated that she has to work a full time job in addition to running her farm.
 “Wolves are the farthest thing down my list of problems.
 I’m worried about having jobs in rural Wisconsin, clean water and watching out for family farms.
-Honestly, I’ve had more problems with loose hound dogs than the resident wolf pack along the river.
-Wolf depredation occurred at only 21 out of over 70,000 farms in Wisconsin, and people were reimbursed for their loses.
-This is hardly a crisis.”
+Honestly I’ve had more problems with loose dogs than the resident wolf pack along the river.
+Wolf depredation occurred at only 13 out of over 70,000 farms in Wisconsin.
+Hardly a crisis and people are reimbursed for their losses and can use lethal control if necessary.”